FreeshardBase/documentation/docs/user_guides/smart_home.md

 This allows you to monitor and control your IoT devices from anywhere and from any device you have paired.
-It also provides a privacy-preserving way of consolidating your IoT devices which might manage sensitive data.
+It also provides a privacy-preserving way of consolidating your IoT devices which is important if they manage sensitive data.
+You can even create automation rules that act on the data.

 This guide covers installation and first steps for setting up your Portal.